You Don't Fool Me: Remixes

 The Sexy Club Mix is the nearly the same on all formats.
-The UK CD and 12" versions list the wrong time of 10:53, when it should only be 10:18 like the other formats list it.
-The UK CD version has a mastering error and the first 4 seconds are lost, bringing the running time down to 10:14.
+The UK CD and 12-inch versions list the wrong time of 10:53, when it should only be 10:18 like the other formats list it.
+The UK CD version has a mastering error and the first four seconds are lost, bringing the running time down to 10:14.